Displaying items by tag: morocco safe

 After a gruelling wait, the much- anticipated vaccines are finally making a difference, not least in the way people are booking up travel again.
-In Morocco, the first country in Africa to start vaccination, the campaign started on 29 January and more than half of the population has been fully vaccinated .
-What's more, 9 out of 10 Moroccans have declared willing to take the vaccine.
+In Morocco, the first country in Africa to start vaccination, the campaign started on 29 January 2021 and 64 percent of the population has been fully vaccinated.
 You can see here the evolution of the vaccination campaigns around the world.

 Fortress - granary in Morocco's south

-Wearing a mask is compulsory nation- wide in public spaces.
-A curfew is still in place in large cities from 9 PM to 6 AM.
-Public monuments are still closed to public, although Majorelle Gardens, Dar El Bacha museum, Le Jardin Secret or Kasbah des Oudayas ( most privately- owned tourist attractions) have been now open for months.
-Most of our partner guest houses, riads, desert camps and eco lodges have been opened since last Christmas.
+Since reopening of the borders in February, wearing a mask is no longer compulsory nation- wide in public spaces.
+The curfews have been lifted months ago.
+Public monuments are now open to public and Majorelle Gardens, Dar El Bacha museum, Le Jardin Secret, Maison de La Photographie or Kasbah des Oudayas ( most privately- owned tourist attractions) have been open since 2021.
+Most of our partner guest houses, riads, desert camps and eco lodges are now open.

 Jemaa El Fna square, Marrakech

 Perhaps it has never been a better time of year to book a Morocco holiday.
-Avoid the crowds: We estimate that it will take some time before Morocco's visitor numbers will return to a 'normal'.
-How does that translate for those wishing to visit soon ?
-Popular sites, such as Jemaa El Fna square, UNESCO world site Ait Benhaddou or the picture perfect village of Chefchaouen will see much less of the usual hustle and bustle, rendering them all more genuine and picturesque (yes, you can actually walk around Jemaa El Fna without being pestered by a monkey...).
-So, no danger of confining yourself into people- packed spaces.
-What is more, booking a Morocco private tour will include a lot of travel to remote, off- the- beaten- track areas, such as Draa Valley, the Sahara desert or the Gorges of Dades.
+Avoid the crowds: Currently, we are in the middle of Ramadan sacred month and just on the edge of Easter.
+Although tourism has returned, the general feeling out in the street is that numbers are still well below a typical month of April in Marrakech.
+Popular sites, such as Jemaa El Fna square, UNESCO world site Ait Benhaddou or the picture perfect village of Chefchaouen see much less of the usual hustle and bustle, rendering them all more genuine and picturesque (yes, you can actually walk around Jemaa El Fna without being pestered by a monkey...).
+To ensure even more distancing, the best option is booking a Morocco private tour to include a lot of travel to remote, off- the- beaten- track areas, such as Draa Valley, the Sahara desert or the Gorges of Dades.
 No chance there of being jostled.
-A private tour could, or rather should, include a traditional hammam and body scrub treatment or a cookery class, both of them private experiences.
-All our local guided tours are private, your only escort being a local, well- informed guide.

 Discounted rates and flexible cancellation terms: It is no secret to anyone that everyone working in tourism in Morocco has toiled and strained from March 2020 until now, from the spontaneous food stalls on Jemaa El Fna square to the booking department of uber- luxury hotels such as La Mamounia or Royal Mansour.
 Therefore, you are likely to be offered last minute and/ or early- bird discounts, part of a nation wide effort to attract tourists back and ensure a more than necessary money flow to a depleted trade.

-Help local populations: The pandemic has hit everyone, that is true, but unevenly.
+Help local populations: The pandemic has hit everyone, indeed, but unevenly.
 Before the pandemic, populations in remote areas of Morocco, where climate change and rural exodus are contributing to social inequalities were helped by the slight, yet constant passage of visitors.
-The few teas with the nomads, guided tours, bread- baking classes and the likes helped making ends meet.
+The few teas with the nomads, guided tours, bread- baking classes and the like helped making ends meet.
 These populations living on a day to day basis are currently the most affected.
 Each of us can make a small difference in our own way by inspiring people to travel again to those areas.